Student Accounts and Email

 Several resources can be accessed on the main level of the Myrin Library for creating multimedia objects, developing video presentations, and using other multimedia resources.

 The Technology Support Center also has a poster printer that is available to students for academic purposes.
 Charges may apply for use of the printer.
-Most classrooms are equipped with data projectors or smart boards that can be connected to the faculty or student laptops.
+Most classrooms are equipped with data projectors, digital displays or smart boards that can be connected to the faculty or student laptops.

 Residence Hall Networking

 All main campus buildings (including residences and all residential village houses) have wireless networking to accommodate student connection to the Internet.
 The laptops provided to students are set up and configured for network use.